Updated July 28, 2021, 8:46 a.m.

 - International students planning to arrive for the summer or fall 2021 terms should continue to monitor CDC and Department of State travel advisories.
 If you have questions as you make your travel arrangements, please contact your international student adviser.

-If you have received an FDA-authorized COVID-19 vaccine and are fully vaccinated, you do not need to self-quarantine after arriving in the U.S. and you do not need to get tested before leaving the U.S. unless your destination requires proof of a negative test.
 All air passengers coming to the United States, including fully vaccinated people, are required to have a negative COVID-19 test result no more than three days before travel or documentation of recovery from COVID-19 in the past three months before they board a flight to the United States.
-See additional guidance on international travel from the CDC.

 Be aware of your airline’s waiver and refund policies.
 We recommend purchasing flight insurance that offers maximum flexibility should tickets need to be changed or canceled.
 For information about current travel restrictions related to COVID-19, refer to the International Air Transport Association.